wavefrontHQ/docs/pages/doc/proxies_managing.md

 1. Change the `server` and `token` properties to point to the Wavefront instance you want to send data to.
 1. [Restart the Wavefront proxy](#restart).
 The proxy is added to the Wavefront instance and displays on the Proxies page.

-For other configuration options, see [Wavefront Proxy Configuration](proxies_configuration).
+For other configuration options, see [Configuring Wavefront Proxies](proxies_configuring).

 ## Editing and Deleting Proxies
 To edit a proxy name, select  ![action_menu.png](images/action_menu.png#inline) **> Edit** to the right of the proxy, modify the name, and click Save.